 - Initiated to collectively inspire and showcase racing working in its local communities, showing that it’s fun to give back alongside colleagues.

-- The 3rd annual Racing Together Community Day took place on Thursday 9th May.
+- The 4th annual Racing Together Community Day will take place on Thursday 7th May 2020.

-- A nationwide initiative, supported online via the website, Instagram and Twitter, using the hashtag #RTCommunityDay
+- A nationwide initiative, supported online via the website, Instagram and Twitter, using the hashtag #RacingCommunityDay

 A record Community Day

 - Over 1,500 hours donated by over 60 racing businesses nationwide

 - Activity co-ordinated by Racing Together ranged from hands-on work to careers days and environmental clean-ups

 Over 60 organisations from across the British racing came together on Thursday 9th May 2019 for a record Racing Together Community Day.